gregarious/lilypad-server/README.md

 ## Production Install Notes

-Only the development environment is configured to server the client apps out of the box.
+Only the development environment is configured to serve the client apps out of the box.
 Some care will have to be taken to hook up the static URLs and index.html pages on a real web server.